-Violations of the principles of fair play and unsporting conduct, offences against the UIPM Statutes, or any other UIPM Rules or the resolutions of organs of the UIPM by coaches, trainers, officials and staff of the UIPM and its members, individual members of the UIPM and members of the UIPM Committees and spectators are sanctioned by disciplinary measures.
+i) Violations of the principles of fair play and unsporting conduct, offences against the UIPM Statutes, the UIPM Code of Ethics or any other UIPM Rules or the resolutions of organs of the UIPM by coaches, trainers, officials and staff of the UIPM and its members, individual members of the UIPM and members of the UIPM Committees and spectators are sanctioned by disciplinary measures.

-For Sanctions on NFs and LOCs see UIPM Statutes, Rules on the Internal Organisation and UIPM Code of Ethics.
+For Sanctions on NFs and LOCs see UIPM Statutes, Rules on the Internal Organisation and UIPM Code of Ethics .